goauthentik/authentik/website/blog/2023-05-12-fixed-working-hours-are-outdated/item.md

 > *Indeed, HR organizations are realizing that [strict work hours are a deterrent](https://www.capterra.com/resources/flexible-work-time/), and that the vast majority of employees will reject jobs that require a very specific start and end time.*
 >

-Finishing a big project is rewarding, and when that goal is accomplished, we are rewarded with a sense of accomplishment and self-approval (and hopefully recognition from your team and leadership).
-That feeling of success is what keeps us motivated; we value outcomes, the actual deliverables, but we do not derive enjoyment from the actual time it took to complete the task.
+Finishing a big project is rewarding, and when that goal is achieved, we are rewarded with a sense of accomplishment and self-approval (and hopefully recognition from your team and leadership).
+That feeling of success is what keeps us motivated; we value outcomes, the tangible deliverables, but we do not derive enjoyment from the actual time it took to complete the task.
 That is, we don’t celebrate the hours and weeks of work, but rather the outcome.

-So since we know that employees are happier and feel more valued when their managers measure performance based on outcomes, instead of the amount of time spent on a project or task, it makes sense that so many companies are promoting a policy flexible working hours.
+We know that employees are happier and feel more valued when their managers measure performance based on outcomes, instead of the amount of time spent on a project or task, so it makes sense that so many companies are promoting a policy flexible working hours.

 ### Efficiency of cognitive optimization